May 14-15, 2015

-The In-depth Examination of the Science of Hair and Hair Care Products for Professionals in the Hair Fiber and Cosmetics Industries
+An In-depth Course Focusing on Both the Science of Hair and Hair Care Products

 Course Highlights Include

 - The mechanical properties of hair – strength and stiffness